desmos-labs/primer/phase-5/README.md

 # Phase 5
 :::tip Phase 5 starting soon
-Phase 5 is planned to start on 08 June 2020 11:00 UTC.
+Phase 5 is planned to start on 10 July 2020 11:00 UTC.
 :::

-Thanks to the latest Morpheus testnet (`morpheus-5000`), we've implemented the possibility for users of doing two new things:
+Thanks to the latest Morpheus testnet (`morpheus-7000`), we've implemented the possibility for users of doing two new things:

 1. tagging a person inside a post with a multimedia file;
 2. reporting a post.